Navigating Data With Grace: A Deep Dive Into Java 8 Streams And The Map Operation

 Applying a function: The most common use of

-is to apply a function to each element, producing a new stream with the transformed elements.
+mapis to apply a function to each element, producing a new stream with the transformed elements.
 This function can be a simple arithmetic operation, a complex algorithm, or even a custom lambda expression. -

 Changing data types:

-can be used to convert elements from one data type to another.
-For instance, a stream of strings can be transformed into a stream of integers usingmap
+mapcan be used to convert elements from one data type to another.
+For instance, a stream of strings can be transformed into a stream of integers usingmapand a suitable conversion function. -

 Enriching data: